ShunZhang0816/FT-SEM/README.md

 # Results reproduced
 All results for all methods used in the FT-SEM paper can be reproduced at ./Simulation and ./Empirical_Study.
 It is important to note that reproducing the empirical analysis requires obtaining publicly available data in advance.
-For details, please refer to the links provided in the article.
+For details, please refer to the links provided in in the "Data availability" section of the article.